BBKA Guide to Beekeeping

 Three minutes on varroa

 Watch this fascinating three minute video by Samuel Ramsey, doctoral candidate in entomology.
 He summarises his dissertation on Varroa which may offer some hope in the eradication of the biggest threat to our honey bees.
 If you’re interested, he also has some longer videos on Youtube.

 BBKA Asian hornet conference 2021

 This is an epic (nearly six hours) but covers absolutely everything there is to know about the Asian hornet.
 It’s definitely worth a watch but for most people, it would have to be in bite-sized chunks!

 The Beekeeping Events website https://beekeeping.events/ compiles details of current and forthcoming local and national beekeeping events.
 There are details of both ‘in person’ events and webinars.

-The Bee Improvement and Bee Breeder Association (BIBBA) has announced its Spring programme.
-They are offering a series of interesting-looking zoom lectures, mostly free, for beekeepers at all levels.
-Speakers include Jo Widdicombe and Roger Patterson and subjects covered range from bee improvement and queen rearing to the role of the bee inspector and beekeeping at Buckfast Abbey. https://bibba.com/
+The Bee Improvement and Bee Breeder Association (BIBBA) has an excellent programme of talks and events, mostly free, for beekeepers at all levels.
+Speakers include their President Roger Patterson and subjects range from bee improvement and queen rearing to the role of the bee inspector and beekeeping at Buckfast Abbey. https://bibba.com/

 The National Honey Show